TheRobihno70/dev-challenge/task_2.md

 ## Q1: Advantages and Disadvantages of using React

 **Question:** What are the advantages and disadvantages of using React to develop web applications?
 Name 2 each.
+Advantages: One advantage of React is its testability, as it offers react's native tools for testing and debugging code.
+Another advantage is that react can be used with nearly any framework (i.e. angular.js) as it is only a view layer.
+This however could also be a disadvantage, as you still have to plug your code for events etc.
+Disadvantages: As React is a relatively new technology, it has a more or less poor documentation.
+However it is growing everyday.
+Another disadvantage is that I personally think that the learning curve is quite steep the more advanced you are.

 **Response:** Write answer here.